couchbase-examples/atlas-device-sdk-cblite-compare/swift.md

 do {
     // Specify the path and encryption key for the database configuration let config = DatabaseConfiguration()
-    config.directory = pathToDb // Make sure to define 'pathToDb' as the directory path config.encryptionKey = EncryptionKey.password("password")
+    config.directory = "mypath" // Make sure to define as the directory path you can write to config.encryptionKey = EncryptionKey.password("password")

     // Create a new, or open an existing database with the specified configuration